 Revision and acknowledgements

-This post was first published 29 January 2016 and updated 9 October 2016 and 8-9, 20 January 2017.
-I am grateful to Dr. Bob Scott-Ashe for additional information and corrections.
+This post was first published 29 January 2016 and updated 9 October 2016 and 8-9, 20 January 2017 and 2 & 8 March 2017.
+I am grateful to Dr. Bob Scott-Ashe for additional information and pictures, and to John Gaisford for some corrections.